 The ferry made a very welcome change from the train, especially once I realised there was an open air deck where we were free to stretch our legs and catch some sun.
 There’s also plenty of interior seating in the unlikely event of bad weather; a cafe; and comparatively decent bathrooms (the facilities on the train being… not great).

 The crossing turned out to be smooth and short, at around 45 minutes – we spent considerably more time getting the trains on and off than we did actually transporting them, and I can’t help but wonder if it would be easier to just send the passengers… At 15:20 we rejoin our carriage, but it takes fifteen minutes before our sister train rolls away, another five for us to be in motion, and five more for the air conditioning to mercifully kick back in, nearly two hours since it last offered any comfort.

 We depart Messina station (as opposed to the harbour) just after 16:00, and now the end really is near.
-Although the announcements are still for Palermo, we’d clearly en route to Syracuse, and it’s less than a 45 minute run to Taormina-Giardini.
+Although the announcements are still for Palermo, we’re clearly en route to Syracuse, and it’s less than a 45 minute run to Taormina-Giardini.
 But this turns out to be another beautiful coastal run, with the tracks often being the last feature before the rocky shore gives way to shallow pools of green-blue water.
 We’re also treated to views of Taormina itself, atop the cliff face towering above.
-Finally, we reach the end of our journey at 16:44; almost seven hours since we left Naples, and nearly eight days since we left Rotterdam.
+Finally, we reach the end of our journey at 16:44; almost seven hours since we left Naples, and nearly nine days since we left Rotterdam.
 I recommend almost every minute of it!